SketchUp/sketchup-shapes/README.md

 1. Fork this repository ([tutorial](https://help.github.com/articles/fork-a-repo)).
 Forking will create a copy of this repository under your GitHub username.

 1. Clone a local copy of your fork to your compuater.
 For this you will need git installed on your personal computer.
 [SourceTree](http://www.sourcetreeapp.com/) is a good choice.
-It will let your perform most Git tasks via a GUI.
+It will let you perform most Git tasks via a GUI.

 1. Add this repository as a remote so you can pull in updates to your clone.